Is It Better to Air Dry After a Shower? Pros, Cons & Best Practices

 Avoid Staying Damp Too Long

-Prolonged dampness can lead to microbial growth.
+Prolonged dampness can increase the risk of bacterial or fungal growth.
 Ensure the body dries completely.

 Use Clean Surroundings

-Stand on a dry, non-slip surface to prevent water accumulation and maintain hygiene.
+Stand on a dry, non-slip surface to reduce excess moisture and keep the area clean.

 A Better Alternative: Controlled Air Drying